Resize Image

 Types of ADHD

-• Predominantly Inattentive Type (ADHD-I): Primarily inattentive symptoms
+• Predominantly Inattentive Type (ADHD-I): Primarily characterized by inattention

-• Predominantly Hyperactive-Impulsive Type (ADHD-HI): Prominent hyperactivity and impulsivity
+• Predominantly Hyperactive-Impulsive Type (ADHD-HI): Marked by hyperactivity and impulsivity

-• Combined Type (ADHD-C): Both inattentive and hyperactive-impulsive symptoms
+• Combined Type (ADHD-C): Exhibits both inattention and hyperactivity-impulsivity symptoms

 Diagnostic Criteria (Based on DSM-5)